zixichen007115/Kings_task/README.md

 ### strategy:
 choose typical and various samples from dataset

-extract features from images - select images- train a classifier
+extract features from images - select images according to their features - train a classifier

 ### method:
 1.random selection + CNN (baseline)